telamon/snail/README.md

 # SNAIL
-`status: release 0`
+`status: research iteraton: 1`

 snail is a relayed protocol for portable unsupervised sneakernet devices.

-This repository contains an implemenation that uses Wifi NAN for peer discovery and communication in order to iterate and simplify.
+This repository contains an implemenation that uses Wifi ~~NAN~~ for peer discovery and communication in order to iterate and simplify.

 ## What you need